BLACK SADDLE

 This morning we begin our ride descending into the vast and dramatic Madian Valley.

 After about 15 km, the landscape transforms into a lush, green area dotted with small trees, a refreshing contrast to the high-altitude pastures we’ve been crossing.
 We follow the course of the Murghab River, winding deeper into the valley and taking in the peaceful surroundings.
-Along the way, we stop for a picnic lunch, enjoying the calm of the valley and the fresh mountain air.

 After the break, we continue toward Baygashka guesthouse, nestled deep within the valley.
 By late afternoon, we arrive at the guesthouse, where you can unwind in a hot sauna with a pool, relax, and enjoy a hearty, delicious meal.